LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

    module load paraview-plugin-edge/1.5
    paraview

-The plugin then should be already loaded in ParaView, otherwise it can be loaded manually.
+The plugin then should be already loaded in ParaView, otherwise, it can be loaded manually.

 .. _loading_plugin: